outdreamer/build-a-cure-1/docs/tasks/ideas.md

       - the generalized definition route & conceptual path linking definition routes to explain the intent of the operation would involve objects & processes like the multiplication of the remaining row elements to embedded objects that may be an element or a matrix (x * y subset matrix scaled by a third element z)

-    - persuasion & sales automation
+    - persuasion & sales/lying automation

       - types